5 Steps to Finding Your People (and Actually Enjoying Networking)

 ✏️ Step 1: Know What You’re Looking For

-🧠 Try this: Write down three types of relationships you want more of right now.
+Try this: Write down three types of people you want more of in this season of life or business.

 💬 Step 2: Show Up Where the Real Conversations Happen